-Anheuser-Busch and the 15 craft breweries in For Collins, Colorado depend on clean water to produce their beer.
+Anheuser-Busch and the 15 craft breweries in Fort Collins, Colorado depend on clean water to produce their beer.

-Anheuser-Busch is contributing $110,000 to help The Nature Conservancy protect the watershed in the Cache la Poudre River watershed.
-The funds will enable the organization to improve forest conditions on a demonstration area, allowing for treatment testing and informing future, larger-scale restoration projects to reduce catastrophic fires and improve water security for the people of these communities.
+Anheuser-Busch is contributing $110,000 to help The Nature Conservancy protect the watershed in the Poudre River watershed.
+The funds will enable the organization to improve forest conditions on a demonstration area, allowing for treatment testing and informing future larger-scale restoration projects to reduce catastrophic fires and improve water security for the people of these communities.
 The plans include thinning and prescribed fire.

 Below is an excerpt from an article at Mother Nature Network: